The Mount's Education program is accredited by the National

 for initial certification to teach grades 1-6.
 Students may also

-pursue either an extension of the Childhood Education certification
+pursue either a Middle School Extension of the Childhood Education

 This program prepares candidates for initial certification in